Icewater1402/Financial-Analysis/README.md

     * Total spending - essentials (calculated manually) = leisure

 # What already exists
-* Summary of each month categorized between essentials, savings, leisure
+* Summary of each month categorized between essentials, savings, leisure (in progress)

 # What we want to add
-* Automated Sorting
+* Automated Sorting (export to excel file)
 * How much money do I have for leisure per month? (adaptable monthly leisure cap)

 # CHANGELOG